Skip to main content

 if (actionable.length === 0) {

-// All requirements submitted; wait for async verification
+// Everything submitted — wait for async verification (use webhooks in production).

 customer = await getCustomer(customerId);